BTEC diplomas

 How are they structured?

-The qualification is comprised of different core units covering specialist topics required by the sector or industry.
+The BTEC qualification is comprised of different core units covering specialist topics required by the sector or industry.
 There are also optional units to pick from, providing students with the opportunity to deepen their understanding of a particular area of interest, ensuring that what they're learning about fits in with their future plans.

 Students are assessed through a number of written and activity-based assignments.
 For instance, if the BTEC was related to the creative arts and design sector this could be in the form of an individual/group dance or acting performance.

-Some BTECs may expect you to complete some form of work experience to demonstrate your technical proficiency in or knowledge of a certain area - for example, by coming up with a business plan for a company you've been placed with or showing that you've developed the key entry-level electrical engineering skills demanded by the sector.
+Some BTECs may expect you to complete some work experience to demonstrate your technical proficiency in or knowledge of a certain area - for example, by coming up with a business plan for a company you've been placed with or showing that you've developed the key entry-level electrical engineering skills demanded by the sector.

 What are the entry requirements?